 Learning stops the day you stop sharing.
-Nikky always tries to experience things first hand.
-That’s what gives her the conviction to go and freely talk about it.
-She loves all things fun.
-Drop in sometime and you’ll know what she means 🙂 For living and out of passion, she writes and blogs.
-She often contributes to Otr-reviews and other blogs.
-You can find her on Twitter @nikky_watson.
+I always try to experience things first hand.
+That’s what gives me conviction to go and freely talk about it.
+I love all things fun.
+Drop in sometime and you’ll know what I mean 🙂 For living and out of passion, I write and blog.
+I often contribute to Otr-reviews and other blogs.

 You can connect with Nikky on Twitter: @nikky_watson.